 Honorary Fellows

-The individual honorary fellowships recognise outstanding contributions in computing and computing history.
-The fellowship honours board, in the shape of an oversized punch card, is in the Colossus Gallery.
+The individual Honorary Fellowships recognise outstanding contributions in computing and computing history.
+The Fellowship Honours Board, in the shape of an oversized punched card, is in the Colossus Gallery.

 2023